Florida Sexual Abuse Lawsuits

 In 2010, Florida eliminated the civil SOL for sexual battery offenses against victims under 16 years old.
 This new law also applied to non-expired claims that arose prior to the law being signed in July 2010.
 Unfortunately, a proposal to eliminate the civil SOL for sexual offenses against minors and adults as well as open a 1-year revival window did not pass in the Florida legislature.

-Child USA, who has also evaluated every state based on their civil statute of limitation laws, gave Florida a Civil SOL Age Cap score of 5, on a 1-5 scale, where 5 is the highest.
-A score of 5 is defined as an eliminated SOL age cap for survivors.
+Child USA, who has also evaluated every state based on their civil statute of limitations laws, gave Florida a Civil SOL Age Cap letter grade of B, on the traditional A-F scale, where A is the best.
+A letter grade of B is defined as no age cap for some claims.

 If you or someone you love was sexually abused or assaulted in Florida, contact us now.
-Due to Florida’s elimination of some civil statute dates for childhood sexual abuse, those sexually abused as a minor may still have a claim against their abuser.
+Due to Florida’s elimination of some civil statute dates for childhood sexual abuse, those sexually abused as a minor may still have a claim against their abuser, depending upon how long ago the abuse occurred.
 Even if the abuser is deceased, you may still have a claim against the organization responsible.
 Don’t wait to file your claim!

 Go to our main sexual abuse page to learn more about the process of filing a clergy sexual abuse claim.